tassavarat/im_bored/README.md

 ## How to use
 1. Clone repository
-2. Run npm start (in root directory of the project)
+2. Go to `im_bored` folder
+3. Run `npm install` to install all dependencies
+4. Run `npm run build` to build the project
+5. Run `npm start` to start application
-3. View in browser at `http://localhost:3000/`
+6. View in browser at `http://localhost:3000/`

 ## Features
 ### Home Page